michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0006.md

 - n: an ocean trip taken for pleasure
 - v: look for a sexual partner in a public place
 ### Family
-cruise: cruised, cruiser, cruises, cruising+;cruiser: cruisers
+- cruise: cruised, cruiser, cruises, cruising+
+- cruiser: cruisers
 ### Examples
 - A word of warning: This is not exactly a pleasure cruise.
 - If this is successful, deployment on cruise missiles and drones will follow.